Sydney Conservatorium of Music: History

 On 26 September 1819, Commissioner John Thomas Bigge arrived in the colony to report the effectiveness of transportation to NSW as a publishment for criminals.
 He was soon examining Macquarie's program of public works and his policy of fostering former criminals to fill positions of authority.
 Bigge objected to the construction of the stables in October 1819 but noted that the work was so far advanced that to halt it would be a waste.

 An 1820 plan held at the Mitchell Library is not a construction plan, but seem to show it in its finished state.
 It depicted the towers as accommodation for servants, plus a dairy next to one of the coach houses and accommodation for a dairy maid, cowman and lodge keeper.

 Architect Henry Kitchen was highly critical of the stables in evidence to Bigge on 29 January 1821 saying it was extravagant whilst not providing the accommodation needed.
 He described it as an "incorrect attempt in the style of the castellated Gothic" with an area 174 feet by 130 feet housing 28 horses, [plus coach houses cow house and servant's quarters.
 The stables were complete in February 1821.

-Greenway is better known for his Georgian designs but he also created a number of buildings in the Gothic mode.
-Of these Forts Philip and Macquarie, Dawes Point Battery and the Parramatta Road Toll-gate have all been demolished.
+Greenway is better known for his Georgian designs but he also created a number of buildings in the Gothic model.
+Of these, Forts Philip and Macquarie, Dawes Point Battery and the Parramatta Road Toll-gate have all been demolished.
 Only the Government House Stables survives of his Gothic buildings.

 After Macquarie's return to Britain in 1821, the Stables had mixed uses.
 On 25 May 1825, Governor Thomas Brisbane suggested to Earl Bathurst that the 'Gothic Building on the pleasantest side of the Scite of the Domain, which was intended for a Government Stables, is utterly useless at present from the great disproportion of the Establishment of the Government, may be advantageously improved into a Government residence.'
 On 30 June 1825, Earl Bathurst permitted Governor Ralph Darling to erect a new Government House or to convert the Stables into one though the estimates of costs would have to be sent to Britain for approval.
 Late in 1825, Brisbane had loaned the stables to the Australian Agricultural Company to temporarily house its livestock after it arrived.

 There are a number of artists' views of the stables.
-This derived form its position overlooking the harbour as part of a vista of Sydney.
+This derived from its position overlooking the harbour as part of a vista of Sydney.
 It also acknowledged the stables as a piece of Gothic architecture, both romantic and picturesque.
 Even more to the point, it highlighted its role as a "folly" in a managed landscape.

 The stables remained under utilised.
 Governor Richard Bourke sought approval in February 1832 to erect a new Government House near the stables by selling some of the Domain to raise funds.
 He also suggested that rooms in the stables could accommodate some of the Government House servants.